Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to Mr. Vinh, despite being surrounded by waterways, transporting goods is not easy.
 Businesses wanting convenient trade with large ships have to build warehouses and factories along the riverbanks, but they worry about erosion.
 The river and canal system spans nearly 28,000 km, but the infrastructure on both banks is inadequate, and excessive activity will create large waves, accelerating the erosion process.

-While businesses are struggling to find ways to live with the erosion, many communities that have lived along the river their entire lives are now drifting and scattered, struggling to find a livelihood after the river "starved" and ate away at its banks.
+While businesses struggle to live with erosion, many communities that have lived along the river their whole lives are now displaced, scattered, and scrambling to find livelihoods after the river erodes their banks.

 In his old house nestled beside the Cai Vung River – a small tributary of the Tien River – Mr. Nguyen Van Thom (45 years old, from An Giang province) looks at the numerous cracks on the walls, trying to distinguish which ones are newly appeared.
 The 100-square-meter house, the result of over 20 years of hard work, is now abandoned.
 On the old wall, the words "hundred years of happiness" are covered by a thick layer of dust, reminding the 45-year-old man of the happy days his family spent living by the river.